Weather of 2010: February 20–22

 after an unattended bag caused a security alert.
 Everything was going according to plan, until they were two minutes away from Ashford at 10.15 pm, when the train suddenly stopped, the lights flicked briefly and all power failed, leaving the victims in complete darkness at around 10.45 pm.
 Passengers reported that the lighting was flickering on and off in a "very spooky manner" throughout the journey, until the Eurostar suddenly stopped, and the lights finally went out completely.
 It then became stiflingly hot inside the train as the ventilation system shut down due to the power outage on board the stricken Eurostar train.
 The chaos grew when most of the toilets stopped working and the staff struggled to find emergency lighting switches.
 Eventually the train manager walked through all the train carriages, using his emergency torch, announcing that another train and a bus were being sent to rescue them.
 Passengers carrying luggage then had to clamber down ladders onto the tracks and then back up onto the rescue train that arrived alongside the failed one.
 The rescue train arrived at St Pancras just after 2.30am on the 22nd, more than four-and-a-half hours later than the scheduled arrival time and the bus also took a few to Ashford, where they took local trains to London.
-Eurostar technical spokesman, Mr. Bram Smets, said it has stopped in what he described as a "major technical problem".
-Eurostar has launched a probe into the breakdown which left passengers stranded for 4 hours.
+Eurostar technical spokesman, Bram Smets, said it had stopped in what he described as a "major technical problem".
+Eurostar launched a probe into the breakdown which left passengers stranded for 4 hours.

 Between 6 am and 11 am local time (and UTC), 108 mm of rain was recorded at Funchal weather station and 165 mm of rain at the weather station on Pico do Areeiro.
 The average rainfall in Funchal for the whole of February is 88.0 mm.
 Damage was confined to the southern half of the island.